 As mentioned above, the agile product owner is the point person on the product development team that defines goals and creates a vision for development projects.

-It’s their responsibility for communicating with stakeholders across the organization, customers included, to make sure there are clearly defined goals and that the vision aligns with business objectives.
+It’s their responsibility to communicate with stakeholders across the organization, customers included, to ensure clearly defined goals and that the vision aligns with business objectives.

 This is where the value of creating a product roadmap comes into play.
-A Product Roadmap allows you to create a high-level, strategic visual summary that outlines your defined vision and direction for a product offering over time.
+A product roadmap allows you to create a high-level, strategic visual summary that outlines your defined vision and direction for a product offering over time.
 You can use a product management software like Chisel which also comes with an additional benefit of serving as your product roadmap software.

-It doubles as a strategic guide for stakeholders as well as a plan of execution for your agile team.
+It doubles as a strategic guide for stakeholders and a plan of execution for your agile team.

 Managing the Product Backlog

 One of the most important responsibilities, to reiterate, is managing the product backlog.
-This can be summarized as your development team’s to-do list.
+You can summarize this as your development team’s to-do list.

 However, you should view the product backlog as a live document that you’re continually updating and improving.

-Therefore, it’s imperative that the product backlog is accessible and available to all necessary stakeholders.
+Therefore, the product backlog must be accessible and available to all stakeholders.

-One of the most difficult tasks for a Product Owner is prioritizing the needs of everything from the scope of the product to the desires and objectives of the stakeholders.
+One of the most challenging tasks is prioritizing the needs from the product’s scope to the stakeholder’s objectives.

-At Chisel, we have a team alignment tool that can also function as a decision making tool where all your stakeholders will be able to assign values to a specific feature while simultaneously having a view of the driver values.
+At Chisel, we have a team alignment tool that can also function as your product roadmapping software.
+All your stakeholders can assign values to a specific feature while simultaneously viewing the driver’s values to draft an outline.

 Overseeing Product Development

-Now that you’ve set vision, strategy, and product priorities, the product owner should focus on making sure everything runs smoothly in terms of development.
+Now that you’ve set the vision, strategy, and product priorities, the product owner should make sure everything runs smoothly in terms of development.

-During the final planning, agile product owners will work with stakeholders to identify and organize the steps required for the next phases.
+During the final planning, agile product owners will work with stakeholders to identify and organize the steps required for the subsequent phases.

 Anticipating Clients Needs

-After the product is organized and the teams are aware of their necessary functions, you have to now take into account the customer’s opinion on what you are developing.
+After you organize the product and the teams are aware of their necessary functions, you have to consider the customer’s opinion on what you are developing.

 Constantly Inspect and Adapt

-As the Product Owner, the responsibility for the apt and timely completion of the product is on your shoulders.
+As the product owner, the responsibility for the apt and timely product completion is on your shoulders.

-Be sure to constantly take in new idea and information.
-Data is your friend and the more you can accumulate the better your decisions will be.
+Be sure to take in new ideas and information constantly.
+Data is your friend, and the more you can accumulate, the better your decisions will be.

-A component owner owns a building block necessary for the functionality of the product, like the payment processing side of the product.
-The component owner usually needs a robust technical skill set.
+A component owner owns a building block necessary for the product’s functionality, like the payment processing side of the product.
+The component owner usually needs a robust technical skillset.

-A software platform, in this case, is a collection of digital assets that are used by several products.
+A software platform, in this case, is a collection of digital assets used by several products.

 As a platform continues to expand, it may be necessary to add a feature owner and product owner to help lessen the burden of responsibility on the platform owner.

-The SAFe Product Owner is found when using the agile scaling framework.
+The SAFe product owner comes into action when using the agile scaling framework.

 Despite the similarity, an agile product owner and a SAFe product owner is not the same thing.

-Where in Agile, the product owner owns the product in its entirety, a SAFe product owner focuses on the product tactics.
+Whereas in agile, the product owner owns the product entirely, a SAFe product owner focuses on the product tactics.

-The strategic product responsibilities are taken on by a different role, the SAFe product manager.
+A different role takes the strategic product responsibilities of the SAFe product manager.

-The SAFe model, essentially, splits product ownership into two distinct roles.
+The SAFe model splits product ownership into two distinct roles.

 Agile product ownership, to reiterate, focuses on full-stack product ownership.

-This method is best used when your product is stable and you’re looking to scale quickly.
+We recommend this method when your product is stable, and you’re looking to scale quickly.

-Therefore, when you are in early growth stages, an agile product ownership model is still the clear choice in ownership styles.
+Therefore, an agile product ownership model is still the clear choice in ownership styles when you are in the early growth stages.

-A portfolio owner owns a group of products, which is also known as a product portfolio manager.
+A portfolio owner owns a group of products, also known as a product portfolio manager.
 An example of a product portfolio would be the Microsoft Office suite.

 Usually, a portfolio manager will be most successful if they’ve had experience in the past managing individual products.
 Having the necessary product management skills is a must.

-The size of the company will be dependent on whether this position is required, but the bigger the product offering, the more likely it is.
+The company’s size will be dependent on whether this position is required, but the bigger the product offering, the more likely it is.